-In 1946 the congregation purchased the Dr. Dean Myers family home and moved to the stone chalet (built in 1916) located at 1917 Washtenaw Ave, now serving as the Stone Chalet B&B. The congregation added a large addition to that church, designed by University of Michigan architecture professor George B. Brigham, in 1956.
+In 1946 the congregation purchased the Dr. Dean Myers family home and moved to the stone chalet (built in 1916) located at 1917 Washtenaw Ave, now serving as the Stone Chalet B&B. The congregation added a large addition to that church, designed by member and University of Michigan architecture professor George B. Brigham, in 1956.

 Two of our buildings, the Hobbs and Black building and 1917 Washtenaw, are registered historic buildings.

 We held our first service in our 4001 Ann Arbor - Saline Road location January 24, 1999.
 Our Religious Education Wing was dedicated November 14, 2004.

 1866 - 1882 -- Fifth & Ann -- Our first church building had been a Methodist Church on the corner of 5th and Ann, later known as the "Unity Block".
 It was purchased shortly after our first minister, Charles Henry Brigham arrived in Ann Arbor.
 The buildings on this block no longer exist; they were demolished in the 1930s.